A hybrid smartwatch could be the answer if you’re put off by full touchscreens, 24/7 alerts, and short battery life.

 For some people, it’s the best of both worlds.
 However, contrary to what we saw in the early days of wearables, the hybrid smartwatch market is no longer bustling with options.

-In 2025, Withings and Garmin remain the only serious players with excellent health tracking and fitness features in their hybrid smartwatches.
-We hope less established brands will provide alternative options and revitalize the hybrid market this year, but it’s unlikely.
+In 2026, Hume Band, Withings, and Garmin remain among the more serious players with excellent health-tracking and fitness features.
+Though, we hope less established brands will provide alternative options and revitalize the hybrid market this year.

 Below, you can peruse our reviews and decide which is best for your wrist.